Pinoy Family Recipes

 Nilagang Baka Ingredients

-Beef Shanks: These are perfect for nilaga, with the bone adding extra flavor to the broth, and the meat turning tender after slow cooking.
+Perfect for Nilaga because the bone adds deep flavor to the broth while the meat becomes tender and flavorful after slow cooking.

 Ladle scooping beef and soup in a bowl of nilagang baka.